Empowering women through education and enterprise

 We currently operate in Ghana, India and the Rosebud Reservation (one of the poorest counties in the U.S.).

 The By Grace Foundation operates a vocational training facility in Tamale, Ghana.
 In Ghana, a seamstress is a highly esteemed profession, but is only available to women with capital.
 By Grace sponsors the education fees and covers the cost of a girl's first sewing machine so that underprivileged women have the opportunity to make an income.

 Why Ghana?
 By Grace co-founders are strongly connected to this area of the world.
 Emily grew up in West Africa, and has deep roots in the community.
 Kelsey connected with orphanages in Accra, Ghana in middle school, and has remained involved with the community ever since.
 By Grace is operated through long-lasting relationships with the local church and resident missionaries.

-SHOP PRODUCTS FROM THE GHANA COLLECTION
+SHOP PRODUCTS FROM GHANA

 "It's the closest thing to a third world country, but within the U.S." The Rosebud Reservation has an 80 percent unemployment rate, 33 percent reported rape rape for females and a reported per capita income of less than $9,000.

 The By Grace Foundation partners with local women's rescue shelter, White Calf Buffalo Women's Society, to employ women coming out of abusive situations.

 The number one reason women return to their abusers?
 Lack of financial independence.
 By Grace equips women with the skills, supplies and confidence to become entrepreneurs, and then By Grace pays them for the items they make.